Win-Win Democracy

 I mentioned that both Democrats and Republicans gerrymander and that the court battles rage.

-that “[a] Republican-led group of voters filed a lawsuit late Thursday challenging New York’s freshly drawn congressional maps as unconstitutional[.]”
+Today, The New York Times reported1 that “[a] Republican-led group of voters filed a lawsuit late Thursday challenging New York’s freshly drawn congressional maps as unconstitutional[.]”

-And, here in North Carolina, where I live, yesterday the North Carolina Supreme Court ruled in a 4-3 decision that the new maps for US House and NC legislature seats created by the Republican-controlled legislature, are unconstitutional
+And, here in North Carolina, where I live, yesterday the North Carolina Supreme Court ruled in a 4-3 decision that the new maps for US House and NC legislature seats created by the Republican-controlled legislature, are unconstitutional2.

 The gerrymandering battles rage, with both parties guilty.